dzhokn/handwritten_digit_recognition/README.md

 ## Backpropagation 2
-Another `from scratch` model with different backprop implementation.
-It leads to 87% accuracy, but with higher number of iterations.
+Another `from scratch` model with different backprop implementation and `softmax` activation function

+## Backpropagation 3
+This is a branch of the first implementation, but adapted to work 4-layer neural network.

+## Accuracy
+Backpropagation #1 -> 91.6%
+Backpropagation #2 -> 89.5%
+Backpropagation #3 -> 92.1%